PoliticalGraveyard.com

 McLean, Andrew G. — of Bronx, Bronx County, N.Y.
 Socialist.
 Candidate for New York state assembly from Bronx County 2nd District, 1923, 1925, 1926, 1927.
 Burial location unknown.

 McLean, Angus — of Detroit, Wayne County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1920, 1936 (alternate); candidate for Presidential Elector for Michigan, 1924; candidate in primary for U.S. Representative from Michigan 13th District, 1932.
+Delegate to Democratic National Convention from Michigan, 1920, 1936 (alternate); candidate for Presidential Elector for Michigan; candidate for U.S. Representative from Michigan 13th District, 1932.
 Burial location unknown.

 McLean, Angus D. — of Washington, Beaufort County, N.C.
 Democrat.
 Delegate to Democratic National Convention from North Carolina, 1932.
-Presumed deceased.
 Burial location unknown.

 McLean, Archibald H. — of Caledonia, Livingston County, N.Y.
 Member of New York state assembly from Livingston County 1st District, 1849-50.
 Burial location unknown.